yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

 When finished, this Steampunk Clock Calendar widget will be an attractive steampunk widget for your desktop.
 It is a deliberately-complex clock with a skeumorphic interface.
 Functional but gorgeous at the same time.
 This VB6/TwinBasic Widget is a moveable widget that you can move anywhere around the desktop as you require.
 The design is based upon the Yahoo widget of the same design which I also designed.
 This is its replacement.

 If you just want to install it on your desktop, there will be a setup.exe that you download and run.
 If you want to compile this yourself, clone/download the lot.
-You will of course, need the TwinBasic IDE to make changes which is downloadable and available for free.
-If you have VB6 already installed then you can use that, of course.
+You will of course, need the VB6 or the TwinBasic IDE to make changes.
+VB6 is available from ebay or MSDN subscription, TwinBasic is downloadable and available for free.
+If you have VB6 already installed then you use that, of course.

  Why VB6?
 Well, with a 64 bit, modern-language upgrade improvement being delivered now, in the form of "100% compatible" TwinBasic, coupled with support for transparent PNGs via RC/Cairo, VB6 native code has an amazing future.

  ![vb6-logo-200](https://github.com/yereverluvinunclebert/Panzer-JustClock-VB6/assets/2788342/7986e544-0b94-4a10-90bb-2d9fb60c294a)

- The TwinBasic/RichClient 6 version can be found here: https://github.com/yereverluvinunclebert/tbSteampunk-clock-calendar
+ If you want to use TwinBasic then I suggest you use the TwinBasic tailored version that can be found here: https://github.com/yereverluvinunclebert/tbSteampunk-clock-calendar

  I created this as a development from the original Yahoo widget/ Konfabulator version I had previously created for the steampunk communities.
 This widget is an attractive steampunk VB6/TwinBasic widget for your desktop.
 It is almost all my code with some help from the chaps at VBForums (credits given).